MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-claims-rules.md

 ![Screenshot of the sample application displayed in a browser.](media/ad-fs-tshoot-claims/claim4.png)

 A good sample web app is available here.
 This app is a simple web app that echoes back the claims that it receives from the relying party.
 In order to use this you need to edit the web.config app by:
-- changing https://app1.contoso.com/sampapp to the URL the you will be using for hosting the sampapp
+- changing https://app1.contoso.com/sampapp to the URL the you will be using for hosting the sample app
 - changing all instances of sts.contoso.com to point you AD FS federation server
 - Replacing the thumbprint with your thumbprint